dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 ### Internal implementation
 The types that are used at runtime to implement `dynamic` can be made `internal`.
-Instances are created by the System.Object custom converter which understands `dynamic`.
+Instances are created by the `System.Object` custom converter which understands `dynamic`.
 ```cs
 internal class JsonDynamicObject : JsonObject, IDynamicMetaObjectProvider {}
 internal class JsonDynamicArray : JsonArray, IDynamicMetaObjectProvider {}
 internal class JsonDynamicValue : JsonValue, IDynamicMetaObjectProvider {}
 ```

-where `JsonObject`, `JsonArray`, and `JsonValue` are new public types in STJ.dll.

 ### Varying the `T` in `Deserialize<T>`
 This